California district goes green, saving money in the process

 Select the July 2012 issue RSN number 153 on AS&U's Product Information site for more information.

 CBC Flooring.
 Two of its product lines, Sequoia and WELS Sheet offered under the CERES brand, have earned FloorScore certification.
 Both Sequoia and WELS Sheet are PVC-free and offer low VOCs for better air quality.
-In addition, both have low-features—using less water, chemicals and energy—adding to their environmental benefits, and can be thermally recycled, as they will not release harmful dioxins.
+In addition, both have low-maintenance features—using less water, chemicals and energy—adding to their environmental benefits, and can be thermally recycled, as they will not release harmful dioxins.
 Sequoia flooring is mineral-based and chlorine-free and contains 38 percent pre-consumer recycled content.
 WELS Sheet is polyolefin- and mineral-based, contains no plasticizers or stabilizers and comes in 28 colorways.

 Select the July 2012 issue RSN number 154 on AS&U's Product Information site for more information.